 VOCES8 Scholars 2020-2021

-Applications for both the US and UK Scholars Programme 2020-2021 will be open later this year.
-The most recent advertisement can be seen here as a guide.
+Applications for both the US and UK Scholars Programme 2020-2021 are now open.
+The full advert can be seen here.
+Applications for both programmes close on 24th January 2020.

 For more information please contact Sam Dressel in the UK or Erik Jacobson in the USA.